When I began my podcast, I looked around for podcasting advice. As a podcaster since 2016, here’s what I’ve learned.

-I’ve been podcasting since 2016.
-I did what many new podcasters do.
-I got excited about the idea of hosting a podcast and threw myself into it.
+When I started my podcast, I got excited about the idea of hosting one and threw myself into it.

 I learned how to podcast on the fly and in real time.